ucbrise/clipper-website/content/_index.md

 18-05-21:12:18:50 INFO     [clipper_admin.py:125] Clipper is running
 ```

-Register an application called "hello_world".
+Register an application called "hello-world".
 This will create
-a prediction REST endpoint at http://localhost:1337/hello_world/predict
+a prediction REST endpoint at http://localhost:1337/hello-world/predict

 ```python